dffischer/pkgrepotools/clean-templates.md

 ## BUGS

 Not all such broken templates lead to errors.
 They only cause an error if they are part of or delimit a template that is to be removed in the curse of deduplication.
-Thus, clean-template cannot be used to check template marker validity.
+Thus, clean-templates cannot be used to check template marker validity.
 This is intentional to speed up processing.

 This project was created by XZS <d.f.fischer@web.de> and [lives at GitHub](http://github.com/dffischer/pkgrepotools).
 Bugs can be filed in [the tracker found there](http://github.com/dffischer/pkgrepotools/issues).